Amer-bit/reading-notes/README.md

 ### **This website include my work in reading notes Repo for 201&301 courses**

-# 201 Table of cotent
+# 201 Table of content

 | Class   | Link                                                            |
 | ------- | --------------------------------------------------------------- |